Sam Peckinpah: Junior Bonner

 Despite his growing alcoholism and controversial reputation, Peckinpah was prolific during this period of his life.
 In May 1971, weeks after completing Straw Dogs, he returned to the United States to begin work on Junior Bonner.
+Like Straw Dogs it was financed by ABC.
 The lyrical screenplay by Jeb Rosenbrook, depicting the changing times of society and binding family ties, appealed to Peckinpah's tastes.
 He accepted the project, at the time concerned with being typed as a director of violent action.
 The film was his final attempt to make a low-key, dramatic work in the vein of Noon Wine and The Ballad of Cable Hogue.

 Filmed on location in Prescott, Arizona, the story covered a week in the life of aging rodeo rider Junior "JR" Bonner (Steve McQueen) who returns to his hometown to compete in an annual rodeo competition.
 Promoted as a Steve McQueen action vehicle, the film's reviews were mixed and the film performed poorly at the box office.
 Peckinpah remarked, "I made a film where nobody got shot and nobody went to see it."
 The film's reputation has grown over the years as many critics consider Junior Bonner to be one of Peckinpah's most sympathetic works, while also noting McQueen's earnest performance.

 The Getaway

 Eager to work with Peckinpah again, Steve McQueen presented him Walter Hill's screenplay to The Getaway.
 Based on the Jim Thompson novel, the gritty crime thriller detailed lovers on the run following a dangerous robbery.
 Both Peckinpah and McQueen needed a hit, and they immediately began working on the film in February 1972.
 Peckinpah had no pretensions about making The Getaway, as his only goal was to create a highly polished thriller to boost his market value.
-McQueen played Doc McCoy, a convicted robber who colludes with corrupt businessman Jack Beynon (Ben Johnson) to be released from prison and later masterminds a bank heist organized by Beynon.
+McQueen played Doc McCoy, a convicted robber who colludes with corrupt businessman Jack Benyon (Ben Johnson) to be released from prison and later masterminds a bank heist organized by Benyon.

 A series of double-crosses ensues and Doc and his wife Carol (MacGraw) attempt to flee from their pursuers to Mexico.
 Replete with explosions, car chases and intense shootouts, the film became Peckinpah's biggest financial success to date earning more than $25 million at the box office.
 Though strictly a commercial product, Peckinpah's creative touches abound throughout, most notably during the intricately edited opening sequence when McQueen's character is suffering from the pressures of prison life.
 The film remains popular and was remade in 1994, starring Alec Baldwin and Kim Basinger.